 Each year dozens of exceptional families open their homes to 46 of the finest American amateur hockey players in the nation.
 These selfless families provide a vital service to the success of USA Hockey’s National Team Development Program.
 USA Hockey is always looking for families to take in players and provide homes and a family environment for the student-athletes who attend local area high schools.

-In the 18 years NTDP players have been eligible for the NHL Entry Draft, 290 players have been drafted by National Hockey League teams, including three number-one overall selections — Rick DiPietro, Erik Johnson and Patrick Kane.
+In the 19 years NTDP players have been eligible for the NHL Entry Draft, 290 players have been drafted by National Hockey League teams, including five number-one overall selections — Rick DiPietro, Erik Johnson, Patrick Kane, Auston Matthews and Jack Hughes.
 In 2016-17, 85 players suited up for NHL clubs.
 Over 430 players have "graduated" from the NTDP to skate for NCAA Division I colleges.

 Who plays for the NTDP?
 Where are the players from?